apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 G1.
 There would be no TVMBackendAlloc(/Free)Workspace calls generated for tir.allocates that could be evaluated at compile time.

 Currently, the TVM codegen and the AoT executor relies on TVMB(A/F)W calls to increment/decrement a pointer of user provided workspace buffer.
-By the end of this set of work, if the backend uses Unified Static Memory Planning, there should not be TVMB(A/F)W calls rather correct offset in to the user provided buffer should be codegen'd for allocates that could be evaluated at compile time.
+By the end of this set of work, if the backend uses Unified Static Memory Planning, there should not be TVMB(A/F)W calls rather correct offset in to the user provided buffer should be codegen'd for allocates for which the size argument could be evaluated at compile time.
 The dynamically sized allocates will remain untouched, thus will be lowered as usual.

 G2.
 The static memory planning algorithm should be changeable.